aeye-lab/pymovements/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Change 2
 - [ ] Change 3

-## Type of change

-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change is or requires a documentation update

 ## How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.